-Kathmandu Durbar Square lies at the centre of the Kathmandu Valley and it is registered under UNESCO world heritage site.
-This place represents ancient architecture and Newari culture and it is surrounded, enclosed in a square boundary.
-It is the royal palace of Nepalese kings since centuries.
+Kathmandu Durbar Square lies at the center of the Kathmandu Valley and it is registered as a UNESCO world heritage site.
+It is an ancient architecture and Newari culture and its surrounds and is enclosed by a square boundary.
+It is the royal palace of Nepalese kings for centuries.

-Kasthamandap is built from one single tree and it is known as the house of wood.
-In the old days, it used to be a community hall where people gather for the ceremony, later it was made temple.
+Kasthamandap is built from one single tree which is known as the house of wood.
+In the old days, it used to be a community hall where people gather for the ceremony, later it was made into a temple.

-Due to the massive earthquake in 2015, many heritage were collapsed and it is being reconstructed again.
+Due to the massive earthquake in 2015, many heritage were damaged and it is being reconstructed again.

 The valley was ruled by Malla Dynasty from the 13th century to the 18th century.
 For occupying Kathmandu Valley, the Kingdom of Nepal constructed four more observatories southeast of Kathmandu Durbar Square.
 Narayani Palace was built in 1886 all kings of the Shah Dynasty live in Palace.
 Kathmandu Durbar Square go through many modifications as per the rulers at different periods, which resembles different designs and styles of monuments.
 Jaya Prakash Malla built Kumari Bahal during 1560 – 1574.
 King Mahendra Malla built temples such as Jagannath Temple, Mahendreswara Temple, Kotilingeshwara Mahadev, and Taleju Temple.

 The attraction of Kathmandu Durbar Square